Australian Defence League

-The Australian Defence League (ADL) is a militant far-right, white nationalist protest group.
-The group is anti-Islam, and has been involved in making terrorist threats, abusing, doxxing and stalking Muslim Australians.
+The Australian Defence League (ADL) was a militant far-right, white nationalist protest group.
+The group was anti-Islam, and was involved in making terrorist threats, abusing, doxxing and stalking Muslim Australians.
 The gang was founded in Sydney in 2009 as an offshoot of the English Defence League.

 History

 The ADL was founded in 2009 a registered not-for-profit organisation.
 They were founded as an offshoot of the English Defence League.
 It was led by Ralph Cerminera until he stepped down from the position in 2014 after being found guilty of assault.
+He was replaced as the group's leader by Chris Rothwell.
 In March 2019, Cerminera was sentenced to 9 months in prison after assaulting his neighbour.

-He was replaced as the group's leader by Chris Rothwell.
+Around 2016, the ADL splintered and, along with members from Reclaim Australia, gave rise to the short-lived Soldiers of Odin group.

 Activities

 Stalking, verbal abuse and harassment

 In 2014, the group came to national attention after it was revealed that ADL members and followers had been stalking and photographing Muslim women on public transport, verbally abusing Muslims, displaying anti-Islamic posters outside mosques, and threatening to blow up an Islamic school.

 Later in 2014, in what police believe was retaliation for the bomb threat, the home of Nathan Abela, former President of the ADL, was fired upon.
 Following pressure by people associated with the #illridewithyou campaign, Facebook shut down pages of ADL.

 On 22 December 2014, two members of the ADL were involved in a brawl outside Sydney's Lakemba mosque, arrested, and charged with affray and behaving in an offensive manner.
 They were subsequently convicted and jailed for five weeks.